TravelBazaar/BackendTravelBazaar/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.upc.edu.Back-End-TripStore' is invalid and this project uses 'com.upc.edu.Backend_TravelBazaar' instead.

 # Getting Started

 ### Reference Documentation